 Star Ratings: Measuring Quality

-The Centers for Medicare & Medicaid Services (CMS) Star Rating System measures the overall quality of Medicare Advantage (MA) HMO, PPO, and Part D plans.
-Plans are rated on a scale of one to five stars, with five representing the highest quality.
+The Centers for Medicare & Medicaid Services (CMS) Star rating system measures the overall quality of Medicare Advantage (MA only and MA-PD) and Prescription Drug Plans (PDPs).
+Plans are rated on a scale of one to five stars in half-step increments, with five stars representing the highest score and one the lowest.

 The system encompasses: